Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 Those who know me personally will know that  I prepared extensively for the PWK course, and consequently the OSCP exam.
+I think I did well, but in all honestly, I overkilled in my preparation.
+There were a lot of things I dived deeper into than required; maybe out of paranoia of failure, or perhaps it was just curiosity and me wanting to learn more.

-And one common question from my peers is "How do I go about preparing for the OSCP?
+One common question from my peers is "How do I go about preparing for the OSCP?
 Where do I start?".
 If you look on the internet, there are several good guides on how to go about doing it, but here I am, adding to another of that list of guides.